Rossh87/obsidian/programming/Linear Algebra/Vector.md

 The total magnitude is the length of the vector, which in this case is the hypotenuse of a 3,4,5 right triangle, so we know that the combined magnitude is 5.

 2- and 3-dimensional vectors are easiest to visualize, but the dimensionality of a vector space is in principle unlimited.

+## Unit Vectors
+A 'unit vector' is a special kind of vector that defines the space in which other vectors operate.
+A unit vector has a magnitude of exactly 1 and is used to specify direction.
+For example, in the list of directions '2 blocks east, 1 block north, and 2 floors up', {2,1,2} are scalars, and {east,north,up} can be generalized as (e.g.)  unit vectors _i_, _j_, and _k_, each corresponding to one dimension in a 3-dimensional space.

 ## Dimensionality
 The 'coordinate space' above can be denoted as $\mathbb{R}^2$, where $\mathbb{R}$ symbolizes the set of all real numbers.
 Intuitively the area of the Cartesian plane whose y-values are every value in $\mathbb{R}$ and whose x-values are every value in $\mathbb{R}$ is $\mathbb{R}^2$.
 So the 'two-dimensional real coordinate space' is every possible real-valued 2-tuple.
 This is extensible to `n` dimensions, so the n-dimensional real coordinate space is written $\mathbb{R}^n$.